lefuturiste/gitlab-to-discord/README.md

 ### Local development server

-- `php console serve`: to run a local dev server with php cli
+- `php console serve`: to run a local dev server with PHP cli